Cost Saving Report

 BigQuery FAQ

-• Temporary tables are stored in a singleorigin schema that we create in the project you have connected to.
+• Temporary tables that materialize the common computation logic are stored in a singleorigin schema that we create in the project you have connected to.

 • When you perform a "dry run" report, we will only surface the Processed Bytes stat provided by BigQuery - not all stats are available since queries are not executed.